-where i is the index for a Conservative MP (and for his or her constituency since all constituencies are single seat), v is the index for the three Meaningful Votes with $v \in \{1, 2, 3\}$ and $X_i$ is a vector of control variables.
-We want to understand how the three forces - ideology, career concerns and constituency preferences - influence the decision to rebel and vote against May's deal.
-We use REMAIN MP to proxy for ideology, LEAVE VOTE SHARE to proxy for constituency preferences and JUNIOR MP and FRONTBENCH to proxy for career concerns in the main specifications, but consider a number of refinements aimed at validating the three proxies.
-We estimate equation (1) with a probit estimator and, in specifications where we pool the three voters, we cluster the standard errors at the constituency level to account for the fact that we study a sequence of votes.
+where i is the index for a Conservative MP (and for his or her constituency since all constituencies are single seat), v is the index for the three Meaningful Votes with $v \in \{1, 2, 3\}$ and X_i is a vector of control variables.
+We want to understand how the three forces - ideology, career concerns and constituency preferences - influence the decision to rebel by voting against May's deal.
+We use REMAIN MP to proxy for ideology, LEAVE VOTE SHARE to proxy for constituency preferences and JUNIOR MP and FRONTBENCH to proxy for career concerns in the main specifications, but consider a number of refinements aimed at validating those three proxies.
+We estimate equation (1) with a probit estimator and, in specifications when we pool the three votes, we cluster the standard errors at the constituency level to account for the fact that we study a sequence of votes.

 We know from Table 1 that all Conservative frontbench MPs supported the government's Withdrawal Agreement in the three Meaningful Votes.
 This implies that we cannot include FRONTBENCH in the probit specification (the variable predicts the outcome perfectly and is dropped).
-For this reason, the main analysis is restricted to the sample of Conservative backbenchers where we have variation in VOTE.
+For that reason, the main analysis is restricted to the sample of Conservative backbenchers where we observe variation in VOTE.
 To compare the effect of the FRONTBENCH variable to the others, we estimate a linear probability model on the sample of all Conservative MPs.
-We also know from Table 1 that 81 Conservative (backbench) MPs changed their vote from opposition to support in the sequence of votes.
-To study why they did this, we estimate a version of equation (1) where we replace VOTE with the variables VOTE CHANGE 1-2 or VOTE CHANGE 2-3 that records if the MPs changed their vote in the second or third Meaningful Vote relative to the position they took in the previous vote.
+We also know from Table 1 that 81 Conservative (backbench) MPs changed their votes from opposition to support in the sequence of votes.
+To study why they did so, we estimate a version of equation (1) where we replace VOTE with either VOTE CHANGE 1-2 or VOTE CHANGE 2-3.
+Those variables record whether the MPs changed their votes in the second or third Meaningful Vote relative to the position they took in the previous vote, respectively.